macklab/BrainMaker/README.md

                              printable files.

 optional arguments:
- -h, -help                   Show this help message and exit.
+ -h, --help                   Show this help message and exit.
  --freesurfer_output_loc FREESURFER_OUTPUT_DIR
                              The subdirectory within the BIDS directory where the
                              participant's reconstructed surfaces are located.